Reptetion/TapToChat-Demo/README.md

 <h1><b>🤖 TapToChat</b></h1>

 <h4>TapToChat is a chatbot agency business.
-It aimns to create support chatbots that will make life easier for everyone by providing support to customers and automating things.
+It aims to create support chatbots that will make life easier for everyone by providing support to customers and automating things.
 We support a wide variety of platforms including <i>websites, Emails & SMS, Discord, Instagram, and more!</i></h4>

 <h4>This is only a business model demonstration and was created purely with the intent of making a Business Model Canva for the class: <i>Financial Management 20</i> I took in 2022.</h4>